 - An academic record demonstrating high grades (normally a B+ average) over the previous year’s level of study.

-- Endorsement by two members of academic staff.
+- Endorsement by an academic programme.

 Please note: International students should contact the international office to discuss eligibility.

 What are the assessment requirements for the paper?

 There will be three components to the assessment:

 In this exercise, students will complete a weekly diary of work events that they reflect upon, comparing practice to theory and the differences experienced by them as interns.

 Students deliver a 10-minute presentation at an end-of-semester symposium, outlining their internship experience.